OpenFutbol/chicago-neighborhood-soccer/CODE_OF_CONDUCT.md

 - Using welcoming and inclusive language.
 We're accepting of all who wish to take part in our activities, fostering an environment where anyone can participate and everyone can make a difference.

 # Our Standard
 Every member of our community has the right to have their identity respected.
-The Python community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.
+The NBHD Soccer community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.

 # Inappropraite behavior